lasersell/lasersell-sdk/README.md

 ### 3. Automate exits with the stream

-Connect to the LaserSell Exit Intelligence stream to receive real-time exit signals with pre-built transactions:
+Connect to the [Exit Intelligence Stream](https://docs.lasersell.io/api/stream/overview) to receive real-time exit signals with pre-built transactions.

+> **Important:** Connect and configure the stream **before** submitting a buy transaction.
+The stream detects positions by watching for on-chain token arrivals.
+If the stream is not connected when the buy lands, the position will not be tracked.
+See the [Quickstart](https://docs.lasersell.io/api/quickstart) for the full flow.

 ```ts
 import {